umbraco/UmbracoDocs/Umbraco-StarterKit/Going-live/index.md

 ### Umbraco LATCH

 Every Umbraco Uno project is protected by Umbraco LATCH witch means that a TLS Certificate will be applied automatically.
-If you are interested in learning more about [LATCH](https://umbraco.com/products/umbraco-cloud/umbraco-latch/) this is a good place to start.
+If you are interested in learning more about Umbraco LATCH check out the [product page on Umbraco.com](https://umbraco.com/products/umbraco-cloud/umbraco-latch/).

 ### SMTP